Rodney Ontong

 He had arguably his best season in 1985 when he won the 'Cricket Society Wetherall Award' for the 'Leading All-Rounder in English First-Class Cricket' after making 1121 runs at 48.73 and taking 64 wickets at 27.76.
 In a match against Nottinghamshire at Trent Bridge he took figures of 5/39 and 8/67 as well as scoring 130.
 He was just the second Glamorgan cricketer to achieve the feat of making a century and taking 10 wickets in a first-class match.

 As Ontong had met the qualifying requirements to represent England in international cricket, he was said to have been close to being picked as the country's Test all-rounder and was also in consideration for a spot in their 1987 World Cup squad.

 Over the course of his career at Glamorgan he passed 1000 runs in a season on five occasions and was their 'Player of the Year' in both 1982 and 1985.
 While in Wales he met and married the daughter of former Glamorgan player Jim Pressdee.

 In August 1988, Ontong was badly injured in a car accident when he was travelling from Essex to Northamptonshire.
 The damage to his knee ended his career at Glamorgan although in the early 1990s he appeared in some matches for Northern Transvaal, a team he would go on to coach.
 He has also served as the Director of Coaching at Gauteng.

+In April 2025, Ontong was charged with rape, sexual assault, and other crimes allegedly committed against two children.